thosgood/this-weeks-finds/markdown/151-200/week151.md

 Finally, for more applications to physics, try these papers:

-8\) Alan L. Carey and Michael K. Murray, Faddeev\'s anomaly and bundle gerbes, Lett.
+8\) Alan L. Carey and Michael K. Murray, Faddeev's anomaly and bundle gerbes, Lett.
 Math.
 Phys.
 37 (1996), 29-36.

 Jouko Mickelsson, Gerbes and Hamiltonian quantization of chiral